The dark side of LLMs: Security risks in semantic model development

 Finally, a few frequently asked questions that we often hear, for clarity:

-- If I query my model from Claude Desktop or GitHub Copilot, does the LLM see my data?
+• If I query my model from Claude Desktop or GitHub Copilot, does the LLM see my data?
 Yes.
 An LLM will have to see your data or code to provide answers.
-What matters is whether you trust who provides the LLM and where it is hosted.
+What matters is whether you trust who provides the LLM and where it's hosted.

 In conclusion